The best 10 problem solving Tips for Diesel Engines

 Black Smoke

-Inefficient combustion of fuel will produce the black colour smoke.
-Due to the inadequate supply of air for the combustion, this phenomenon occurs.
+Inefficient combustion of fuel will produce black-colored smoke.
+Due to the inadequate supply of air for combustion, this phenomenon occurs.
 This situation arises due to the restricted air intake.
 There are the following reasons for the lack of proper air supply for combustion.

 • Failure of Turbocharger